Mitrokhin Archive: Latin American leaders accused of being informants or agents of the KGB

 Christopher Andrew states that in the Mitrokhin Archive there are several Latin American leaders or members of left wing parties accused of being KGB informants or agents.
-For example, FSLN leader Carlos Fonseca Amador was described as "a trusted agent" in KGB files.
+For example, leader of the Sandinistas who seized power in Nicaragua in 1979, Carlos Fonseca Amador, was described as "a trusted agent" in KGB files.
 Nikolai Leonov was Sub-Director of the Latin American Department of the KGB between 1968 and 1972.
-In 1998 he gave a lecture where he made statements that contradicted these claims.
-For instance he said that the KGB was not allowed to recruit members from Communist or other left wing parties.
+In 1998 he gave a lecture where he denied these claims, for instance Leonov claimed that said that the KGB was not called to recruit members from Communist or other left wing parties.

 Daniel Ortega agreed to "unofficial meetings" with KGB officers.
 He gave Nikolai Leonov a secret program of the Sandinista movement (FSLN), which stated the FSLN's intent to lead class struggle in Central America, in alliance with Cuba and the Soviet bloc.
-However, Leonov stated that he became friends with many Latin Americans including some leaders, and that he and other Soviets supported the struggles of left wing groups.
+Leonov claimed that he became friends with many Latin Americans including some leaders, and that he and other Soviets supported the struggles of left wing groups.
 But he clarifies that he did not let people know that he was a KGB agent and that his relationships with them did not involve intelligence.

 Middle Eastern figures accused of being informants or agents of the KGB

-In September 2016, a work by two researchers (DR. I. Ginor and G. Remez) stated that Mahmoud Abbas (also known as 'Abu Mazen'), the President of the Palestinian National Authority, worked for the Soviet intelligence agency.
+In September 2016, a work by two researchers (Dr. I. Ginor and G. Remez) stated that Mahmoud Abbas (also known as 'Abu Mazen'), the President of the Palestinian National Authority, worked for the Soviet intelligence agency.
 According to a recently released document from the Mitrokhin Archive, entitled "KGB developments – Year 1983", Abbas apparently worked under the code name "Krotov", starting early 1980s.